The Rise of High-Frequency Trading: Speeding Up Market Transactions

 Imagine you're at a busy farmer's market, trying to buy some fresh apples.
 You see a vendor with the juiciest apples, but before you can even reach their stall, someone else swoops in and buys them all.
 That's how fast high-frequency trading works in the stock market – lightning-fast transactions happening in the blink of an eye.

 High-frequency trading (HFT) is a type of trading where powerful computers use complex algorithms to buy and sell in milliseconds.
 This lightning speed allows traders to take advantage of tiny price differences and make profits in a matter of seconds.
-In the world of , time is money, and HFT traders are masters of speed.
+In the world of finance, time is money, and HFT traders are masters of speed.

 • What is High-Frequency Trading?